Driving Innovation.

 Chair of the Board

-Ole J. Dahlberg brings 25 years of experience from the life science industry.
-In addition to co-founded three start-up companies, Dahlberg worked both on the commercial side, and in R&D leadership roles, for German Biotech company Qiagen.
-Over the past 15 years Dahlberg has been in executive leadership roles in Life Technologies, as Managing Director for Norway based Dynal Biotech, and later for Thermo Fisher Scientific.
+Ole J. Dahlberg brings over 25 years of experience from the life science industry.
+In addition to co-founded three start-up companies, Dahlberg worked both on the commercial side, and in R&D leadership roles, inlcuding German Biotech company Qiagen.

 Cristianne Rijcken